lakhanrochwani/Instagram/readme.md

-A mock of Instagram
+1.A mock of Instagram
-Implememted using React -Redux
+2.Implememted using React -Redux
-Used React-router for routing between home page and specific post .
+3.Used React-router for routing between home page and specific post .
-Used stylus npm package for animation around whole application
+4.Used stylus npm package for animation around whole application